PostHog/posthog.com/contents/blog/feature-flags-vs-configuration.md

 ## What is a configuration?

-A configuration, or config, is literally the definition above.
-A key when called with a service returns a value.
-You set both the key and value, then add the key and service to your code.
+A configuration, or config, is a key that returns a specific value when called with function, service, or library dedicated to handling configs.
+You set both the key and value, and then add the key and service to your code.
 You can then modify the key’s value.
 Configurations are often separated into a dedicated file or even handled by an external service.

 An example of a configuration is a secret key for an external service like Stripe or AWS set in an environment variable.
 It is set in a `.env` file or by using the `export` keyword in bash and accessed with a module like `dotenv` or `os`.